tomaters/bio/README.md

 👋 Hi, this is Woo Jin Han.
 I also go by James
-📖 Currently learning Java and Oracle SQL Developer
+📖 Currently learning C# and AWS!
 👀 Looking to get into IT (coding) and project management
 👉 Feel free to send me a message!